ecerulm/vue-express-session-cookie/backend-express/README.md

   * will invalidate the current session
 * `/api/userinfo` check if the user is logged in
   * if the session cookie value is associated to a session that has a `username` attribute then it means that's logged in
+* `/api/increaseCounter`  increases a counter that is stored in the `req.session`

+The session storage works like this
+* here we are using the regular `express-session` the data is actually store in the cookie itself (encrypted)